pdmosses/agda-material/docs/user-guide.md

     - plain Agda files (`*.agda`), and
     - literate Agda files with LaTeX (`*.lagda`) markup.

+    All other kinds of literate Agda files are ignored.

 It is assumed that you have a local clone of a GitHub repository that includes the required directories and files (see the Agda-Material [README] page) together with your Agda source files.